 Nowadays, usability affects website performance more than visual design.
 Since the entire development of web projects is designed for the end-user, the term “User-centered design” has arisen.
-This approach is used not only in web development, but its application determines the probability of future success Internet project.
+This approach is used not only in web development, but its application determines the probability of future success Internet projects.

 In this article, we will not consider specific examples of a particular interface element location, but we will analyze the basic principles of creating a web design.
-Considering these principles designer can come up with effective solutions when developing a user interface that will facilitate the user’s operation of your resource and, as a result, increase its productivity.
+Considering these principles designers can come up with effective solutions when developing a user interface that will facilitate the user’s operation of your resource and, as a result, increase its productivity.

-In order to understand how to implement this technique, first you need to understand the user behavior model on the site, understand their type of thinking and how they perceive information.
+In order to understand how to implement this technique, first, you need to understand the user behavior model on the site, understand their type of thinking, and how they perceive information.

 The habits of people in the browser are similar to their behavior in the supermarket.
 If a person goes online to search for something specific, then he will run his eyes through each page until he comes across a link that somehow describes what he is looking for.
 With such a “scan” the vast majority of the page content is missed.